iqbalyarkhan/old-website/content/2020-06-21--Recursion.md

 -**Decomposition**
 What are the choices that I have?
 At each step, as I make a choice, I'll get closer to the base case.
 In this problem, the choices that I have are: either I choose the current character in my subset, or I ignore it.
 The choices I have are the characters provided to me.

-(I won't discuss the add element, undo it and go down the other path because we'll be implicitly doing so.
-I'll explain more once we look at the code)

 Notice, to get all subsets we're to come back to the current node and go down the other choice.
 So, if we chose `a` initially, we'll come back and go down the path where we ignore it.
 Let's look at the decision tree: